This report provides a summary of important legislative and

 mechanisms for measuring and monitoring risk culture effectiveness,

-such ،essments to be conducted on a regular basis.
+such ،essments to be conducted on a regular basis. - Section 5 (Risk Management Framework) was amended to require

 the insurer to demonstrate the economic impact of the risk